Skip to main content Skip to secondary navigation

 When do I have to decide?

-You must make your final decision about which unit version of the course you'd like to take by the Add/Drop deadline, which is always 5 pm on the Friday of week 3.
+You must make your final decision about which unit version of the course you'd like to take by the Final Study List Deadline, which is always 5 pm on the Friday of week 3.
 It is generally not possible to decide to change unit count for a course after that deadline.

 See Also